 All A4 models are fitted with dual front, side thorax and side curtain airbags along with stability and traction control systems and electronic brake-force distribution with brake assist.

-Newly optional on Prestige-trim models is Audi side assist, which monitors blind spots and fast-approaching vehicles.
+Optional on Prestige-trim models is Audi side assist, which monitors blind spots and fast-approaching vehicles.

 The Audi A4 is targeted at the perennial gold standard of sports sedans, the BMW 3-Series, as well as the improved Mercedes-Benz C-Class, the slightly larger Cadillac CTS and the luxurious Lexus IS 250.